damnthonyy/weather-station-monitoring/README.md

 ## 📝 Notes

-- Le collector insère des données toutes les 10 secondes
+- The collector inserts data every 10 seconds
-- La webapp affiche les 10 dernières mesures
+- The webapp displays the last 10 measurements
-- Les données sont persistantes (volume Docker ou PVC Kubernetes)
+- Data is persistent (Docker volume or Kubernetes PVC)
-- En production, changez les mots de passe par défaut !
+- In production, change default passwords!